Bong Hawkins

 Rene "Bong" Hawkins Jr. (born November 6, 1967) is a Filipino retired professional basketball player of the Philippine Basketball Association (PBA).
 Nicknamed as "The Hawk", he is the son of character actor Rene Hawkins, Sr.

+Collegiate career

+Hawkins played for the Perpetual Altas in the basketball championships of the National Collegiate Athletic Association (NCAA) in the late 1980s.
+Perpetual reached their first ever NCAA finals in 1989 losing to eventual champions San Sebastian Stags.
+His no. 12 jersey was later retired in February 2026.

-PBA career
+Professional career

-Presto & Sta.Lucia
+Presto and Sta.Lucia

-A power forward with the good sense of timing inside the shaded area, Bong was drafted as the second overall pick in the 1991 PBA draft.
+Bong was drafted as the second overall pick in the 1991 PBA draft.
 The former Perpetual Help cager was chosen by Presto coach Jimmy Mariano when the Tivolis traded Manny Victorino to Pepsi.
 Hawkins twisted his knee during practice and was forced to sit out in the entire first conference.
-He finally debut in Tivoli Milk uniform in the All-Filipino Conference and asserted his might.
+He finally debuted in Tivoli Milk uniform in the All-Filipino Conference.

 In 1993, he was absorbed by newcomer Sta.
 Lucia Realtors, which took over the disbanded Presto franchise.
 Bong played one conference as a Realtor before being traded to Alaska Milkmen for Paul Alvarez beginning the 1993 PBA Commissioner's Cup.